Toward Inherently Robust VLMs Against Visual Perception Attacks: Experimental Evaluation

 \subsection{RQ3: Tandem \vlms Provide Similar Performance at Lower Memory Footprint}

-This section evaluates whether a single \textit{tandem} \vlm can handle multiple defense tasks in detecting AEs across AV systems, compared to using separate \textit{solo} \vlms for each task.
-To assess this, VLMs are fine-tuned for three tasks --- TSR, ALC, and VD --- simultaneously using the same prompts.
-After fine-tuning, both solo and tandem \vlms were then evaluated on each task to determine its performance on the same test data.

-\autoref{table:Post-Fine-Tuning-av-solo-tandem} presents the evaluation results for the tandem design in non-adversarial scenarios, where a single \vlm was trained to handle all three tasks simultaneously.
+We evaluate whether one \textit{tandem} \vlm provides robustness across AV tasks comparable to separate \textit{solo} \vlms.
+To assess this, VLMs are fine-tuned for three tasks, TSR, ALC, and VD, simultaneously using the same prompts.
+After fine-tuning, both solo and tandem \vlms were then evaluated on each task to determine its performance on the same test data. \autoref{table:merged-av-vs-ae-acc-f1} presents the evaluation results for the tandem design in non-adversarial scenarios, where a single \vlm was trained to handle all three tasks simultaneously.
 The results reveal that the tandem design achieves high accuracy across perception tasks, often matching or surpassing the performance of solo models.
-This shows the effectiveness of the tandem design in maintaining robust performance across diverse tasks. \autoref{table:Post-Fine-Tuning-av-solo-vs-tandem-ae} further demonstrates the resilience of \vlms in AV tasks under adversarial conditions.

-\texttt{MobileVLM}, \texttt{MoE-LLaVA}, \texttt{LLaVA-7B}, \texttt{NVILA-8B}, \texttt{Qwen-VL}, and \texttt{LLaVA-13B-LoRA} allocated 6.03GB, 11.21GB, 13.56GB, 15.23GB, 16.58GB, and 26.15GB of storage, respectively.
+This shows the effectiveness of the tandem design in maintaining robust performance across diverse tasks. \autoref{table:merged-av-vs-ae-acc-f1} further demonstrates the resilience of \vlms in AV tasks under adversarial conditions. \texttt{MobileVLM}, \texttt{MoE-LLaVA}, \texttt{LLaVA-7B}, \texttt{NVILA-8B}, \texttt{Qwen-VL}, and \texttt{LLaVA-13B-LoRA} allocated 6.03GB, 11.21GB, 13.56GB, 15.23GB, 16.58GB, and 26.15GB of storage, respectively.
 These results suggest that a single tandem \vlm can generalize well across multiple tasks, providing robust performance comparable to the solo design, which requires 3x more storage for separate models.
-The tandem design offers a significant advantage in efficiency by maintaining similar performance while requiring much less storage.
+The tandem design offers a significant advantage in efficiency by keeping similar performance while requiring much less storage.